 In experimental research, participants are assigned to an intervention or control group for the purpose of demonstrating what outcomes are expected when the trial treatment is provided or withheld.
 Similarly, observational investigators are interested in comparing the outcomes of subjects who are exposed or unexposed to hypothesized causal agents.
 However, an observational researcher plays no part in the assignment of subjects to exposed or unexposed conditions.
 Instead, existing groups of subjects are identified by their shared history or current health status.
 Although experimental designs offer the best option for demonstrating treatment effectiveness, observational studies are frequently undertaken to derive models that predict the likelihood that a particular treatment will succeed in the presence of one or more prognostic indicators.

 Observational studies are also used to derive clinical prediction rules for prognosis and to identify diagnostic indicators that accurately signal the presence or absence of a target condition.
 The accuracy of a set of diagnostic indicators may be modeled as a clinical diagnostic rule (see Chapter 33).

 Perhaps the most common use of an observational design is to draw causal inferences about the effects of a hypothesized risk factor.
-This is done by comparing outcomes of a group of subjects who have been exposed to a risk factor to ...
+This is done by comparing outcomes of a group of subjects who have been exposed to a ...